- Relevant Policies

 - All appointments must conform to the requirements outlined in the Academic Administrative Procedure Manual on Initial Appointments with Tenure.

 - When both the primary appointment and the spouse/partner are being recruited to tenured positions, the dossiers should be forwarded to the President together so that review of the dossiers can be concurrent.

 - There will be no central contribution toward the funding of a tenure stream position for a spouse/partner.

 For Spouses/Partners Seeking Non-academic Employment

-Dual Career Connection is a service offered through the Organizational Development and Learning Centre (ODLC).
+Dual Career Connection is a service offered through the Centre for Learning, Leadership & Culture.
 Beverly Kahn (Coordinator, Career Services) provides customized assistance with spouse/partner employment.
 Services may be initiated prior to the spouse/partner’s relocation to Toronto.
 The service is available for a period of one year and can be accessed for up to two years following arrival in Toronto.

 Please be aware that the spouse/partner retains responsibility for conducting their own search for employment.
 This is not a guarantee of employment but rather support during the employment search process.

 - The Chair/Dean makes the initial contact with the coordinator to approve the use of the program and forwards the resumé of the spouse/partner to email@example.com.
 Upon receipt of the resumé, the coordinator contacts the spouse/partner to discuss his/her employment assistance needs and interests and provides information on the services available.